 Note: UL-upper limbs.
 LL-lower limbs.
 The results reflect absolute and relative frequency (%).

-The most common mechanism of injury (table 4) was found to be fall or shock with the board and/or the seabed (40.4%), followed by maneuverers (28.1%), paddling or "duck dive" (19.7%) and finally contact with animals such as man o’war and jellyfish (11.8%), with this prevalence distinguished between the different types of affected tissues.
-Most of the injuries (93.3%) occurred during training and only 6.7% occurred during competitions.
+The most common mechanism of injury (table 4) was found to be fall or shock with the board and/or the seabed (40.4%), followed by maneuvers (28.1%), paddling or "duck dive" (19.7%) and finally contact with animals such as the Portuguese man o’war and jellyfish (11.8%), with this prevalence distinguished between the different types of affected tissues.
+Most of the injuries (93.3%) occurred during training, and only 6.7% occurred during competitions.

-To evaluate the influence of the variables studied in the number of injuries, a log-linear Poisson model was used.
-Through this technique, it was possible to ascertain which variables exert significant influence on the number of lesions and also perform interpretations.
+To evaluate the influence of the variables on the number of injuries, a log-linear Poisson model was used.
+Through this technique, it was possible to ascertain which variables exert significant influence on the number of injuries and also to perform interpretations.
 After deleting the non-significant variables and verifying the quality of the fit, the model described in table 5 was reached.

 Table 4-Absolute and relative distribution of the type of injury by mechanism of occurrence